-"Carrying auto-injectable EpiPen and reviewing the Food Allergy Action Plan to recognize signs and symptoms which would indicate a need to give the EpiPen are paramount for keeping your child safe," Dr. Bird said.
+"Carrying an auto-injectable EpiPen and reviewing the Food Allergy Action Plan to recognize signs and symptoms which would indicate a need to give the EpiPen are paramount for keeping your child safe," Dr. Bird said.

+Food allergies do not have to dampen the spirit of the holidays.
 April Clark, Registered Dietitian in the Food Allergy Center at Children's Health, offers these tips to ensure a safe and happy holiday season:

 - Prepare your child's plate first so there is no chance of cross contamination through switching of utensils from other dishes.